Ketamine: Adverse effects

-Urinary and liver toxicity
+Liver toxicity and urologic disease

-Urinary toxicity occurs primarily in people who use large amounts of ketamine routinely, with 20–30% of frequent users having bladder complaints.
+Urologic diseases occur primarily in people who use large amounts of ketamine routinely, with 20–30% of frequent users having bladder complaints.
 It includes a range of disorders from cystitis to hydronephrosis to kidney failure.
 The typical symptoms of ketamine-induced cystitis are frequent urination, dysuria, and urinary urgency sometimes accompanied by pain during urination and blood in urine.
 The damage to the bladder wall has similarities to both interstitial and eosinophilic cystitis.
 The wall is thickened and the functional bladder capacity is as low as 10–150 mL.
 Studies indicate that ketamine-induced cystitis is caused by ketamine and its metabolites directly interacting with urothelium, resulting in damage of the epithelial cells of the bladder lining and increased permeability of the urothelial barrier which results in clinical symptoms.

 Management of ketamine-induced cystitis involves ketamine cessation as the first step.
 This is followed by NSAIDs and anticholinergics and, if the response is insufficient, by tramadol.
-The second line treatments are epithelium-protective agents such as oral pentosan polysulfate or intravesical instillation of hyaluronic acid.
+The second-line treatments are epithelium-protective agents such as oral pentosan polysulfate or intravesical instillation of hyaluronic acid.
 Intravesical botulinum toxin is also useful.
+Some research also indicates that epigallocatechin-3-gallate (EGCG) may mitigate bladder dysfunction in ketamine-induced cystitis by normalizing the collagen-to-muscle ratio and restoring storage capacity.

-Liver toxicity of ketamine involves higher doses and repeated administration.
+Hepatotoxicity (toxicity to the liver) of ketamine involves higher doses and repeated administration.
 In a group of chronic high-dose ketamine users, the frequency of liver injury was reported to be about 10%.
 There are case reports of increased liver enzymes involving ketamine treatment of chronic pain.
 Chronic ketamine abuse has also been associated with biliary colic, cachexia, gastrointestinal diseases, hepatobiliary disorder, and acute kidney injury.